silnrsi/wstr/src/content/docs/scrlang/unicode/qaao-unicode.md

 ---
-title: Unicode Status of the SignFont Notation
+title: Unicode Status for SignFont Notation
 description: Supplementary script page
 sidebar:
     hidden: true
-lastUpdated: 2025-08-29
+lastUpdated: 2025-09-02
 ---

 At the publication of version 6.0 of the Unicode Standard, no proposal to encode SignFont Notation in the Standard had been submitted.